-EXAMPLE: A non-coastwise-gualified vessel moves a shipment of cattle from Hawaii to Vancouver, British Columbia, Canada, where the cattle are slaughtered, dressed, packed, and then shipped onboard another non-coastwisegualified vessel to Washington State.
-The cattle are manufactured to a new and different product; therefore, no "transportation" occurs.9
+EXAMPLE: A non-coastwise-qualified vessel moves a shipment of cattle from Hawaii to Vancouver, British Columbia, Canada, where the cattle are slaughtered, dressed, packed, and then shipped onboard another non-coastwise-qualified vessel to Washington State.
+The cattle are manufactured to a new and different product; therefore, no "transportation" of merchandise between coastwise points occurs.

-EXAMPLE: A non-coastwise-gualified vessel moves a shipment of iron ore pellets from Duluth, Minnesota, to Nanticoke, Ontario, Canada, where the pellets are sorted to separate large pellets from small pellets.
-The large pellets are fed into a blast furnace and the small pellets are then shipped onboard another noncoastwise-qualified vessel to Gary, Indiana.
-Merely sorting pellets by size does
+EXAMPLE: A non-coastwise-qualified vessel moves a shipment of iron ore pellets from Duluth, Minnesota, to Nanticoke, Ontario, Canada, where the pellets are sorted to separate large pellets from small pellets.
+The large pellets are fed into a blast furnace and the small pellets are then shipped onboard another non-coastwise-qualified vessel to Gary, Indiana.
+Merely sorting pellets by size does not constitute manufacture into a new and different product; this scenario therefore constitutes "transportation" of merchandise between coastwise points under the Jones Act.
+12